4.2 Form and Content of Pro Forma Financial Information

 When entities with different fiscal year-ends are combined

-in pro forma financial statements to reflect the acquisition, the historical
+in pro forma financial information to reflect the business acquisition, the

-financial information that should be presented will depend on the difference
+historical financial information that should be presented will depend on the

-between their respective fiscal year-ends.
-Entities with fiscal year-ends
+difference between the entities’ fiscal year-ends.
+Entities with fiscal

-that differ by one quarter or less may combine their historical financial
+year-ends that differ by one quarter or less may combine their historical

-information in pro forma financial statements without any recasting of
+financial information within their pro forma financial information without

-periods.
-If the fiscal year-ends differ by more than one quarter, the
+any recasting of periods.
+If the fiscal year-ends differ by more than one

-acquiree’s historical information in the pro forma income statement must be
+quarter, the acquiree’s historical information in the pro forma income

-adjusted and brought to within one quarter of the registrant’s most recent
+statement must be adjusted and brought to within one quarter of the

 This adjustment is generally accomplished by adding